skip to main content

 Women’s tournament channels:

 Pro tip: Every CBS game will stream on Paramount+ with SHOWTIME, while B/R Sports on Max will carry the TBS, TNT, and truTV matches.
-Some ABC and ESPN coverage may appear on ESPN+ during the women’s tournament.
+Some ABC and ESPN coverage will appear on ESPN+ during the women’s tournament.

 NCAA Basketball Tournament schedules